brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 p y  #=> "World"
 ```

-As outlined by the snippet, downward assignment augments the typical "leftward" assignment found in most programming languages (`x = "Hello"`) by allowing syntax to send a value to set on a variable _downwards_, as seen as we set `Hello` to `x` and `World` to `y`.
+As outlined in the snippet, downward assignment augments the typical "leftward" assignment found in most programming languages (`x = "Hello"`) by allowing syntax to send a value to set on a variable _downwards_.
+In this sample, we set `Hello` to `x` and `World` to `y`.

-The prank was dressed up as a [formal feature proposal](https://bugs.ruby-lang.org/issues/17768) on the Ruby bug tracker, and triggered such a visceral, emotional reaction in me that I was ensnared in its claws for the full ~45 seconds it took to read it through.
+The prank was dressed up as a [formal feature proposal](https://bugs.ruby-lang.org/issues/17768) on the Ruby bug tracker, and triggered such a visceral, emotional reaction in me that it had me ensnared for the full ~45 seconds it took to read it through.

 The reason downward assignment works so well is that even though it's completely ridiculous, when it comes to Ruby in particular, it's a plausible addition.
-Ruby's long practiced a mantra that one ups Python's "batteries included" to something more akin to "Include. _Everything._" New versions come with a host of improvements, which is great, but also ship with a myriad of features of dubious usefulness, often present as change for change's sake.
+Ruby's long practiced a mantra of one-upmanship over Python's "batteries included" to make it something more akin to "_everything_ included."
+New versions come with a host of improvements, which is great, but also ship with many additions with more dubious usefulness, seemingly present as change for change's sake.

-For example, downward variable assignment is a direct play on Ruby 3's "rightward" assignment which enables syntax like this:
+For example, downward variable assignment is a direct play on Ruby 3's very real "rightward" assignment, which enables syntax like this:

 ``` c#
 "Hello" => x
 ```

-Undoubtedly, rightward syntax is useful to _someone_ out there, but is very Ruby-esque in that although it introduces some marginal improvement, it ever-so-slightly increases cognitive overhead for every Ruby developer, while also making every Ruby interpreter a little more complicated.
-Many language designers would have looked at rightward assignment, acknowledged it as "pretty neat", then firmly rejected it as not a compelling enough cost/benefit equation.
+Undoubtedly, rightward syntax is useful to _someone_ out there, but is very Ruby-esque in that although it introduces some marginal improvement, it ever-so-slightly increases cognitive overhead for every Ruby developer, while also making every Ruby interpreter that much more complicated.
+Many language designers would have looked at rightward assignment, acknowledged it as "pretty neat", then firmly rejected it as nowhere near compelling enough of a cost/benefit equation.

-And that's how it got me.
+And that's how they got me.
 Downward assignment is too outlandish to be a real feature, but not by much.
-It's right in that April Fools sweet spot of _just_ compelling enough to be believable in those early moments, then absurd as your rational brain catches up.
+It's right in that April Fools sweet spot of _just_ compelling enough to be believable in those early moments, then absurd as your rational brain finally catches up.
 My hat's off to you, Yusuke.

 ---